garfix/richard/tests/integration/schank/README.md

 BELIEVER
     Recognizing plans and summarizing actions - Schmidt, Sridharan, Goodson (1976)

+CELIA
+    Learning by observing and understanding expert problem-solving, Redmond (1992)

 FRUMP
     Prediction and Substantiation  A New Approach to Natural Language Processing (1979)